Stars on Sunday

 It was in the Cask establishment that many a quiet couple got to hear Crusher if they happened to be sitting anywhere near a TV when Liverpool, his other love, were playing.
 His range of profanities towards the referee and several opposition players was as good as any I’ve yet to hear and formed entertainment of its own.
 It was repeated watching Scarborough from the terraces.

-Among his classics include the beauty delivered to Paolo Maldini.
+Among his classics was the beauty delivered to Paolo Maldini.
 “You’re only in the team because your dad is the manager”.
-Any Aussie cricketer, particularly Ricky Ponting, yet except anyone playing as an overseas signing for Yorkshire, received special attention.
+Any Aussie cricketer, particularly Ricky Ponting, except for anyone playing as an overseas signing for Yorkshire, received special attention.
 I’m not sure I’ve ever seen a happier man when we celebrated an Ashes win together on his birthday at Sydney Cricket Ground.

-It was my suggestion that we watched from the uncovered far side where the more vociferous fans assembled with no danger of rain on this occasion.
+It was my suggestion that we watch from the uncovered far side, where the more vociferous fans assembled with no danger of rain on this occasion.
 It proved to be an inspired decision.
-We went upstairs after beers and snacks outside in the fan zone enjoying the whole occasion as it should be.
+We went upstairs after beers and snacks outside in the fan zone, enjoying the whole occasion as it should be.

-I let Taew decide where to sit and she came up trumps.
-The hosts went ahead within a minute when a long throw from skipper Pongsak Boontod was flicked on at the near post by Caíque Ribeiro and put away by top scorer Danilo.
+I let Taew decide where to sit, and she came up trumps.
+The hosts went ahead within a minute when a long throw from skipper Pongsak Boontod was flicked on at the near post by CaĆque Ribeiro and put away by top scorer Danilo.
 The big Brazilian was outstanding all evening while assisted by fellow countrymen Caique and Abner.

 As ever, the Thais filled in, which often saw Danilo becoming exasperated by some of the poor game management and lack of skills around him from the natives.
-The tactics of coach, Narongthanaphorn, who could be negative in the extreme, probably not a huge help.
+The tactics of coach Narongthanaphorn, who could be negative in the extreme, probably would not be a huge help.

 Uan,